 This Blueberry Baked Oatmeal is the best way to enjoy a hearty, flavorful breakfast without having to take the time to make a bowl of oats every single morning!
 With juicy blueberries, maple syrup for sweetness, and whole grain rolled oats, these ingredients are both satisfying and delicious.
 You can whip this recipe up start to finish in under an hour and it’s made in only 1 bowl, so less dishes need to be cleaned up after (which we love).
 Start your morning off the right way by prepping these baked oats ahead of time for ease and quickness.

-Some days truly the only thing that can get me out of bed in the morning is thinking about what I'm going to have for breakfast (my stomach growls don't lie), and last week the exact thing to get me up and at 'em was this blueberry baked oatmeal!
+Some days truly the only thing that can get me out of bed in the morning is thinking about what I’m going to have for breakfast.
+Last week the exact thing to get me up and at ’em was this blueberry baked oatmeal!

 I love that I can make it on a Sunday so I’ve got breakfast prepped for the entire week, it just makes my life so much easier.
 And since you can make these oats with fresh or frozen blueberries, you can make it all year long (cause who has time to wait for fruits to be in peak season… not me)!
 I love that about my strawberry baked oatmeal and chocolate strawberry baked oatmeal as well!